 If you would like any further information please email us at email@example.com or telephone on 01329 236100.

-Further information can also be found on the Charities Commission website.
+Further information can also be found on the Charity Commission website.